CA-G12/Ecommerce-Team-10/README.md

 _Planning Phase_:

 - We have came with the idea of the website through our work with Gaza Sky Geeks.
-- Sitemap consisted of 2 pages: Landing page and Cart Page.
+- Sitemap consisted of 2 pages: Landing Page and Cart Page.
 - We assessed the tasks we needed to accomplish as well as our skillsets.
 - And finally we divided up the workload accordingly.